-If you go back to work part-time, you must report earnings when you certify for benefits.
-Earnings include wages, paid sick time, vacation pay, and holiday pay and can be deducted from your unemployment benefit payments.
+If you go back to work part time, you must report earnings when you certify for benefits.
+Earnings include wages, paid sick time, vacation pay, and holiday pay and can be deducted from your unemployment payments.

 If you return to work full time, you will no longer be eligible for unemployment benefits.

-When you certify for your continued UI benefits, you will be asked if you have refused any work.
-You will need to check “yes” to that question, which would trigger an eligibility interview by the EDD.
-During that interview, you will have the opportunity to inform the EDD of the facts surrounding the offer of employment that you turned down.
+When you certify for your unemployment benefits, you will be asked if you refused any work.
+Select “Yes” for that question, and we will need to schedule an eligibility interview.
+During that interview, you will be able to give us the facts about why you turned down the offer of employment.

-An individual is disqualified for UI if they refuse to accept “suitable” employment when offered.
-Under California law, the EDD will consider whether the particular work is “suitable” in light of factors such as the degree of risk involved to the individual’s health and safety.
-For example, if your employer has complied with the state’s requirements for reopening, and any and all government safety regulations, you may not have good cause to refuse to return to work and could be disqualified from continuing to receive regular UI benefits for a designated period of time.
+Generally, you are not eligible for unemployment if you refuse to accept “suitable” work when offered.
+We will review the degree of risk involved to your health and safety when considering if your work is “suitable.”
+For example, if your employer has followed the state’s requirements and government safety regulations for reopening, you may not have good cause to refuse to return to work and would not be eligible for unemployment.

 Working from Home

-Under California law, an individual is disqualified for UI if they voluntarily quit without good cause.
-However, an individual is presumed under the law not to have voluntarily quit without good cause unless the employer provides written notice to the EDD that sets forth contrary facts to overcome this rebuttable presumption.
-“Good cause” exists to quit work when a substantial motivating factor in causing you to quit was real, substantial, and compelling and would cause a reasonable person who genuinely wants to stay employed to quit under the same circumstances.
-However, before you quit work, you have a duty to try to preserve your employment relationship.
-If you fail to do that, it could negate what may otherwise be good cause for quitting.
+Under California law, you would not qualify for unemployment if you voluntarily quit without good cause.
+You are presumed to have voluntarily quit with good cause unless your employer provides written notice to the EDD with facts that show otherwise.
+“Good cause” to quit is when the motivating reason was real, substantial, compelling, and would cause a reasonable person to quit under the same circumstances.
+Before you quit work, you must try to preserve your employment relationship.
+If you don’t, it could go against what would be good cause for quitting.